10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 On-Page SEO Strategies Example of a Smart Meta Description (Screenshot)

-While search engines can automatically generate this snippet by pulling the first sentence or two from your introduction, it’s best to create your own optimized version (which Yoast allows you to easily do).
+While search engines can automatically generate this snippet by pulling the first sentence or two from your introduction, it’s best to create your own optimized version (which Yoast allows you to do quickly).

-Another reason you should always write your own meta description, is so that you can use it as a mini “sales pitch” for your blog post.
+Another reason you should always write your meta description is that you can use it as a mini “sales pitch” for your blog post.
 If executed well, a meta description can hook readers and encourage searchers to click on your post first.

-To do this well, take a few passes at writing a short teaser (or trailer) of what your blog post is all about.
+To do this well, take a few passes at writing a short teaser (or trailer) about your blog post.

 10. Keep an Eye on Keyword Density

-As much as the number of times your keyword phase is mentioned through out your article plays an important role in optimizing your blog post for effective on-page SEO, you also need to be careful not to go overboard into keyword stuffing territory.
+While the number of times your keyword phrase is mentioned throughout your article plays an important role in optimizing your blog post for effective on-page SEO, you must also be careful not to go overboard and enter keyword-stuffing territory.

-This means you have to keep an eye on your keyword density… but how much is too much?
+This means you must keep an eye on your keyword density… but how much is too much?

 Personally, I aim for a keyword density of somewhere between 1-3%, but this answer can vary depending upon the SEO consultant you’re talking to 😂

-Going beyond the range of 1-3% though, can sometimes be pretty aggressive and lead you down the slippery path of over-optimization that (if detected) search engines will often bury your ranking for.
-Thankfully, Yoast’s SEO for WordPress plugin will help you see what the keyword density of your blog post is and guide you to staying in a safe range.
+Going beyond the range of 1-3%, though, can sometimes be pretty aggressive and lead you down the slippery path of over-optimization, which (if detected) search engines will often bury your ranking.
+Thankfully, Yoast’s SEO for WordPress plugin will help you see the keyword density of your blog post and guide you to staying in a safe range.

-If you find your keyword density is a bit too high, try replacing your exact keyword phrases with some synonyms that could also be searched by potential readers.
+If your keyword density is too high, try replacing your exact keyword phrases with some synonyms that potential readers could also search.

 Bonus On-Page SEO Factors to Consider for Boosting Your Search Rankings